-New York University Credit Union is headquartered in NEW YORK and is the 214st largest credit union in the state of New York.
-It is also the 4,035th largest credit union in the nation.
-It was established in 1982 and as of December of 2013, it had grown to 4 employees and 4,032 members.
-New York University Credit Union has a C+ health rating.
+New York University Credit Union is headquartered in New York and is the 201st largest credit union in the state of New York.
+It is also the 3,902nd largest credit union in the nation.
+It was established in 1982 and as of March of 2014, it had grown to 5 employees and 4,976 members.
+New York University Credit Union has a B health rating.

 Must be a faculty, staff, student, alumni or retiree of the New York University community. - See Details